wp-plugins/nextgen-facebook/readme.txt

 * Tumblr (Links, Quotes, Images, Videos)
 * Twitter (Summary, Large Image Summary, Photo, Gallery, Player and Product Cards)

-The Facebook, Google+ and Twitter social buttons support multiple languages.
-A default language can be chosen in the NGFB Open Graph+ settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) will match the social button language with the webpage language / WordPress locale.
+The Facebook, Google+ and Twitter social buttons support *multiple languages*.
+A default language can be chosen in the NGFB Open Graph+ settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) will attempt to match the social button language with the webpage language (WordPress locale).

 = Best Performance =